bilkoh/stranger-ttys/posts/security-onion-proxmox-open-vswitch.md

 ogImage:
   url: '/images/cover-images/security-onion-proxmox-1.png'
 ---
-TOC:
+Table of Contents:

 I. [Shouts](#shouts)
 II.
 [Set the Stage](#set-the-stage)
 III.
 [The Network](#the-network)
 IV.
 [The Machine](#the-machine)
 V. [The Mirror](#the-mirror)
 VI.
 [What's Next](#whats-next)
 VII.
 [Reference](#reference)

 ### Intro
 I've decided to add a threat lab to my virtualized environment.
-I'm starting with Security Onion as the basis for this.
+I'm starting with Security Onion as the basis for this lab and my home network as a whole.
 It was tricky to set it up in proxmox, mostly because Security Onion requires access to a span port.
 So this is an outline on how I get it working.

 ### <a name="shouts"></a> Shouts